Monika-mahawar/Google-Play-Store-App-Analysis-Using-SQL/README.md

-# Google-Play-Store-App-Analysis-Using-SQL
+ # 📊 Google Play Store App Analysis using SQL
-Analyzed 2500+ Google Play Store apps using SQL.
+Analyzed 250+ Google Play Store apps using SQL.
 Cleaned columns like Installs , dropped irrelevant ones, and standardized formats.
 Performed 20+ queries using joins, aggregations, filtering, and window functions to extract insights on ratings, reviews, installs, and update trends.

-# 📊 Google Play Store App Analysis using SQL

 ## 📁 Dataset Overview